MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 </securityCheckDefinition>
 ```

-- The `name` attribute is the name of your security check.
+* The `name` attribute is the name of your security check.
-- The `class` attribute specifies the implementation Java class of the security check.
+* The `class` attribute specifies the implementation Java class of the security check.
 You need to create this class.
-- Security checks can be [further configured](#security-check-configuration) with a list of `property` elements.
+* Security checks can be [further configured](#security-check-configuration) with a list of `property` elements.
+* For defining custom properties, see [Security Check Configuration](#security-check-configuration).

+After you successfully deploy an adapter with a security-check definition to the MobileFirst Server, you can also see your security check and its configuration information, and make runtime configuration changes, from **MobileFirst Operations Console → Adapters → [your adapter]**:

+* In the **Configuration Files** tab you can see the server copy of your adapter descriptor, including the `<securityCheckDefinition>` element that defines your custom security check and its configurable properties.
+You can also [pull the adapter configuration](../adapters/java-adapters/#custom-properties) and push it to different servers.
+* In the **Security Checks** tab you can see a list of all the configuration properties that you exposed in the security-check definition.
+The properties are referenced by the value of their configured `displayName` attribute, or by the value of the name attribute when no display name is configured.
+If you set the property's description attribute in the definition, this description is also displayed.
+For each property, the value that is configured in the `defaultValue` attribute is shown as the current value.
+You can change the value to override the default value from your security-check definition.
+You can also restore, at any time, the original default values from your security-check definition.
+* You can also select an application version from the **Applications** section of the MobileFirst Console.

 ## Security Check Implementation
 Create the **Java class** for the security check.
 The implementation should extend one of the provided base classes, as shown below.
 The parent class you choose determines the balance between customization and simplicity.